benchmark

 Options in this part are used to select problems for benchmarking.
 First select which problem libraries to use based on the plibs option.
 Then select problems from these libraries according to the given options (problem_names, ptype, mindim, maxdim, minb, maxb, minlcon, maxlcon, minnlcon, maxnlcon, mincon, maxcon, and excludelist).
 Following is the list of available options:

 • plibs: the problem libraries to be used.
 It should be a cell array of strings or chars.
-The available choices are subfolder names in the 'problems' directory.
-There are three subfolders after installing the package: ‘s2mpj’, ‘matcutest’, and ‘custom_example’.
+The built-in choices are s2mpj, matcutest, and custom.
 Default setting is 's2mpj'.

 • ptype: the type of the problems to be selected.
 It should be a string or char consisting of any combination of 'u' (unconstrained), 'b' (bound constrained), 'l' (linearly constrained), and 'n' (nonlinearly constrained), such as 'b', 'ul', 'ubn'.
 Default is 'u'.